Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

 complete, and the ways in which the instructor will assess your work.
-To ensure that we effectively use our in-person course time, the course instructor will assume that you have carefully read this, and any other necessary follow-on emails before the start of the Fall 2020 semester.
+To ensure that we effectively use our in-person course time, the course instructor will assume that you have carefully read this, and any other necessary follow-on emails, before the start of the Fall 2020 semester.

 ## Introduction